Top Tips on How To Downsize Your PA System Without Losing Power.

 - To save carrying power amplifiers and processors consider active speakers as with today’s technology they are packed with features like Bluetooth and run cool delivering great reliability and performance.

 - Do not go too small!
 Avoid 3” column speakers on subs unless as you get no lower mid-range.
 Highly processed strings of 3” drivers physically struggle to deal with the mid-range and leave you with a Bass and Top American sound.
 After all early FM battery radios housed these drivers!
 Column speakers are for the spoken word and belong on the wall in churches and museums.

 - Save money sell your van and use your hatchback.
 Reduce the weight and use your hatchback to carry enough sound an audience of 750+ people for 2 x 12” Orion speakers and 2 x 15” compact super subs.

 - Apply the 80/20 rule.
 80% of your gigs will need 20% of your PA.
 Profit from a gig is sanity huge unnecessary PA stacked to the roof is vanity.

-If you are still wondering is downsizing your PA rig is the right thing to do call Andrew Bishop on 07973 223949 and spend a few minutes on a call discussing the options.
-Andrew has 40 years’ experience gigging and making speakers and can answer most questions.
+If you are still wondering if downsizing your PA rig is the right thing to do, contact Andrew Bishop via our enquiry form, live chat or email directly at email@example.com.
+Andrew has 40 years experience gigging and making speakers and can answer your pro-audio questions.